What we offer:

 Complete Blood Count:

-A complete blood count (CBC) is a blood test used to evaluate your overall health and detect a wide range of disorders, including anemia, infection and leukemia.
+A complete blood count (CBC) is a blood test used to evaluate your overall health and to detect a wide range of disorders, including Anemia, infections and Leukemia.

-• Evaluation of red blood cells: RBC count, hemoglobin (Hb), hematocrit (Hct) and RBC indices, which includes mean corpuscular volume (MCV), mean corpuscular hemoglobin (MCH), mean corpuscular hemoglobin concentration (MCHC), and red cell distribution width (RDW).
+• Evaluation of Red Blood Cells: A red blood cell count is a blood test that your doctor uses to find out how many red blood cells (RBCs) you have.
+The test is important because RBCs contain hemoglobin, which carries oxygen to your body’s tissues.
+The number of RBCs you have can affect how much oxygen your tissues receive.
+Your tissues need oxygen to function.
+Test includes: RBC count, hemoglobin (Hb), hematocrit (Hct) and RBC indices, which includes mean corpuscular volume (MCV), mean corpuscular hemoglobin (MCH), mean corpuscular hemoglobin concentration (MCHC), and red cell distribution width (RDW).
 The RBC evaluation may or may not include reticulocyte count.

 Comprehensive Metabolic Panel: